maturuuu/context-aware-video-retrieval/README.md

 # context-aware-video-retrieval

-# Context-Aware Multimodal Video Retrieval System

 ![License](https://img.shields.io/badge/license-Apache%202.0-blue)

 This repository contains the research, data, and code for the undergraduate thesis:

-**"A Context-Aware Multimodal Video Retrieval System for Enhancing Short-Form Video Annotation"** by Matthew Kristoffer Ong, Shanette Giane Presas, Sophia Althea Sarreal, and Jersey Jaclyn To of the Andrew L. Tan Data Science Institute, De La Salle University Manila.
+***"Comparing Modality Representation Schemes in Video Retrieval for More Context-Aware Auto-Annotation of Trending Short-Form Videos"*** by Matthew Kristoffer Ong, Shanette Giane Presas, Sophia Althea Sarreal, and Jersey Jaclyn To of the Andrew L. Tan Data Science Institute, De La Salle University Manila.

 ---